 Allergy testing is not always required in simple hay fever because the trigger substances can be easily identified from the history of when and where symptoms occur.
-However it is needed if the trigger is not obvious or if exact identification is needed for immunotherapy.
+However, it can be helpful when the trigger is not obvious, or if the exact identification is needed for immunotherapy.
 Skin prick test or blood tests (specific IgE to the allergen to be tested) are the correct tests.